Driver Fatigue

 Fleet responsibilities

 Fatigued drivers can also face charges of death by dangerous driving or death by careless driving if involved in a fatal collision.
-The maximum penalty for death by dangerous driving is a prison sentence of 14 years.
+The maximum penalty for death by dangerous driving is a prison sentence of 14 years under UK law.

 Keeping drivers fit to drive